 #1 Wormsloe State Historical Site and Plantation

-Wormsloe State Historical Site and Plantation is perhaps one of the most photographed spots in Savannah, Georgia, at least the entrance is.
+Wormsloe State Historic Site and Plantation is perhaps one of the most photographed spots in Savannah, Georgia, at least the entrance is.
 Tour groups enjoy stopping at the gate or driving down the long, Oaktree-lined dirt road.
 If you travel further, you can enjoy a stroll in nature.

-The Tabby Ruins-Jones Fort and House Site backs up to a section the wetlands, called Jones’ Narrow off the Isle of Hope River, a very picturesque spot with willow trees swooping over the embankment.
+The Tabby Ruins-Jones Fort and House Site backs up to a section of the wetlands, called Jones’ Narrow off the Isle of Hope River, a very picturesque spot with willow trees swooping over the embankment.
 From this first site, go left towards the Colonial Life Area to reach a wetlands wildlife viewing deck, which has been modified for wheelchair access.
-The Colonial Life Area has live people acting out life as it was in those days, and further up this trail is Native American replicated home, but the short, side-trail to it likely too saturated in roots for most wheelchairs to reach.
+The Colonial Life Area has live people acting out life as it was in those days, and further up this trail is a Native American replicated home, but the short, side-trail to it is likely too saturated in roots for most wheelchairs to reach.
 Continuing on this trail to the parking lot is possible for many, see trail notes below.

 - Caution: The Pine Trail is not recommended for wheelchair hiking due to the amount of tree root barriers.